FlavioFalcao/freqwatch/README.md

 * Log radio activity to a mysql database for trend analysis

-* Delegate scanners and monitors to find radio traffic and log it
+* Delegate scanners to find radio traffic and log it

 * Delegate monitors to store interesting data in the database